launchflow/terrabridge/README.md

 # terrabridge

-Terrabridge is the simplest way to connect your terraform managed resources to your application.
+terrabridge is the simplest way to connect your terraform managed resources to your application.